rainbowdashlabs/sql-java/docs/02/datatypes/sqlite.md

 Java: Boolean

-A boolean in sqlite is a integer internally.
+A boolean in sqlite is an integer internally.

 ## Date and Time